pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 We have symmetry!
 Great.
-Adding symmetry just broke transitivity!
+But adding symmetry just broke transitivity!
 Oops.
 This is now possible:

 ```rust
 fn main() {